Wondering what to eat when you visit Argentina? Here are the most typical Argentinian foods that you must try.

 Before you head out to a restaurant in Argentina, there are a few things you should know about Argentine food culture.

 Tipping.
 Tipping isn’t compulsory in Argentina but it is customary.
 A 10% tip is a nice gesture.
-Tipping by credit card typically isn’t an option, so carry a bit of cash with you for this purpose.
-If you notice the term propina on your bill, a service charge may have already been included, but this isn’t common.
+If you notice the term propina on your bill, a service charge may have already been included, so just double check before you add another tip.

 Cubierto.
 On your restaurant bill, you might notice an item called cubierto.
 This charge is for the bread, cutlery and table settings.
 This charge is for the establishment, not the wait staff, so don’t mistake it for a tip.